nabijaczleweli/feembox/feembox.md

   -v --verbose

-    Print what's happening to stderr
+    Print what's happening to the standard output

   [MAILDIR]